AlexPlec/NodeConsoleGames/DedicateDB/GBGames/README.md

-# Getting Started with DedicatedDB GBGamesServer
+# Getting Started with DedicatedDB GBGames

 This guide will help you set up and run the LocalDB GBGames project using Node.js.